Mr James Blackwell

 James Blackwell is a proud Wiradyuri man from Boorowa in regional NSW.
-He is a Research Fellow in Indigenous Diplomacy at the Australian National University’s Coral Bell School of Asia Pacific Affairs, as well a PhD Candidate within the School’s IR Department.
+He is a PhD Candidate within the Department of International Relations at the Coral Bell School of Asia Pacific Affairs, The Australian National University.

 James’ PhD and broader research work is focused on exploring how First Nations peoples across this continent understand, practice, and participate in diplomacy & international relations, and whether First Nations practices and knowledges can be better utilised in International Relations theory and Foreign Policy practice.